Rey-EL/Rey-EL/README.md

 #### Certifications & Coursework
 * **Google Cybersecurity Certificate** (In Progress)
     * Tools of the Trade: Linux and SQL
-    * Play It Ssafe: Manage Security Risks
+    * Play It Safe: Manage Security Risks
     * Networking Foundations: Networking Basics
     * Introduction to Cyber Security Certificate
 * **CompTIA A+ Core 1 (220-1101) Cert Prep**